 A life benefit is payable upon the insured person’s death or diagnosis of a terminal illness.

-A lump sum benefit in the event of death, critical illness or total and permanent disablement.
+A lump sum benefit in the event of death or critical illness.
 This cover is administered by Police Welfare Fund Insurances Limited and underwritten by AIA New Zealand, part of the AIA Group, one of the world’s leading insurance companies.

 A summary of cover is set out below.
 This is subject to change and you should refer to the policy wording for details of the cover provided.
 Any word or expression defined under the policy will have the same meaning wherever it appears here.

 Critical illness benefit

 A critical illness benefit is payable to the insured person who, due to their critical illness, leaves the Police under section 74 or 76 of the Policing Act 2008, providing that: